nflan/42Scop/README.md

 Finally, a texture must be applicable simply on the object when we press a dedicated key, and the same key allows us to go back to the different colors.
 A soft transition between the two is requested.

+Resources are available on the projet on 42 intra